The Raggy Dolls

-The Raggy Dolls is a 1986-1994 British cartoon series which originally aired on ITV.
+The Raggy Dolls is a British cartoon series which originally aired on ITV that aired from 1986 to 1994.
 The series is set in Mr Grimes' Toy Factory, where imperfect dolls are thrown into a reject bin.
 While unobserved by human eyes, the dolls come to life and climb out of the reject bin to have adventures.
 The series was designed to encourage children to think positively about physical disabilities.
 112 episodes were produced.

-History
+Production history

-The series was produced for Yorkshire Television from 3 April 1986 to 20 December 1994.
+The series was produced for Yorkshire Television and ran from 3 April 1986 to 20 December 1994.
 It was created by Melvyn Jacobson, with scripts, narration, and music by Neil Innes.
-Yorkshire Television produced the first two series of The Raggy Dolls before awarding the commission to Orchid Productions Limited in 1987.
+Yorkshire Television produced the first two series of The Raggy Dolls before production shifted to Orchid Productions Limited in 1987.

 This was the first programme Yorkshire Television commissioned from an independent production company.
 Orchid Productions went on to produce over 100 more episodes of the series.
-The initial animator for Yorkshire TV was Roy Evans.
-After the move to Orchid Productions Mark Mason took over the role, animating and storyboarding 26 episodes, and storyboarding and directing other animators on a further 26 episodes before moving on to work on other children's shows.
+The initial animator for Yorkshire Television was Roy Evans.
+After the move to Orchid Productions, Mark Mason took over the role, animating and storyboarding 26 episodes, and storyboarding and directing other animators on a further 26 episodes before moving on to work on other children's TV series.
 He was replaced by Peter Hale from the 7th series onwards.
-The series was sold abroad to a number of other countries.
+The series was sold to a number of broadcasters in several countries around the world.